 In 1984 Britain in the Blitz was opened by Dame Vera Lynn.
 To cater for the growing number of visitors, family rides and amusements were added, together with many more exhibitions.

-25 years after our Chairman welcomed the first visitors to the Helston attraction, Douglas Kingsford Hale was honoured to receive the MBE for his services to tourism.
+25 years after the first visitors to the Helston attraction, Douglas Kingsford Hale was honoured to receive the MBE for his services to tourism.

 Today, Flambards is still proud to offer something that will interest and entertain everybody.